 - Official Transcript(s) from all previously attended universities

 - Five (5) year Teaching Certificate or Passing Score on General Knowledge Test

 - Graduate Record Exams (GRE) score

 - A cumulative grade point average of 3.0 or higher

 - A passing score on the comprehensive exam or successful completion and defense of thesis

-- A passing score on the FTCE Reading Subject Area Test (initial certification)
+- A passing score on the Reading Subject Area Test (Florida Teacher Certification Examination)

 For specific program information, contact the program coordinator: